mohsinulhaq/react-popper-tooltip/migrating.md

 # Migrating from 3.x to 4.x

-Since react-popper, which is used under the hood of react-popper-tooltip, introduced the `usePopper` hook in the last major update, we also releasing the hook version of the library - `usePopperTooltip`.
+After react-popper, which is used under the hood of react-popper-tooltip, introduced the `usePopper` hook in the last major update, we're also releasing the hook version of the library - `usePopperTooltip`.

 It's going to be the primary tool for creating tooltip components.
 This version still supports the `TooltipTrigger` component utilizing render prop with some breaking changes (see below).
 This is a legacy API for compatibility with 3.x